 - Bake until set.
 This cake takes about 30 minutes to bake.
 It’s done when a cake tester inserted into the center of the cake comes out clean.

 - Cool the cake completely.
 The cakes are very delicate when they first come out of the oven.
-Allow them to cool in the pan for five minutes and then invert onto a wire rack to cool completely.
+Allow them to cool in the pan for five minutes and then invert them onto a wire rack to cool completely.

 - Frost when cool.
 To avoid a “baking fail”, wait until the cakes are completely cool to the touch before frosting.